amitdubeyup/coding-learning-resources/full-stack/sorting.md

 - O(n) - Due to the auxiliary array used for merging

 ### Approach
+Merge Sort is a divide-and-conquer sorting algorithm that divides the unsorted list into n sublists, each containing one element (a list of one element is considered sorted), then repeatedly merges sublists to produce new sorted sublists until there is only one sublist remaining.
+It solves the sorting problem by breaking down the array into smaller, manageable pieces, sorting them individually, and then merging them back together in sorted order.
+This approach ensures consistent O(n log n) performance regardless of input distribution.

+**Detailed Step-by-Step Approach:**
-1. Divide the array into two halves recursively until each subarray has one element.
+1. **Divide**: If the array has more than one element, split it into two halves of roughly equal size.
+2. **Conquer**: Recursively sort both halves using the same merge sort algorithm.
-2. Merge the sorted subarrays:
+3. **Combine**: Merge the two sorted halves into a single sorted array by:
+   - Create a temporary array to hold the merged result.
-   - Compare elements from both subarrays.
-   - Place the smaller element into the merged array.
+   - Compare elements from both halves and place the smaller element into the result array.
-   - Continue until one subarray is exhausted.
-   - Copy remaining elements from the other subarray.
+   - Continue until one half is exhausted, then copy remaining elements from the other half.
-3. Repeat the merge process up the recursion tree.
+4. **Base Case**: When the subarray has 0 or 1 elements, it is already sorted.
+5. The recursion continues until the entire array is sorted through successive merges.

 ### JavaScript Implementation
 ```javascript